 Presented by UAA Planetarian, Omega Smith

-"Stars of the Alaskan Sky" is one hour in length, consisting of a live lecture and fulldome presentation by a professional astronomer.
-Ticket reservations are available online only.
+"Exploding Universe" is one hour in length, featuring a 25-minute show followed by a live presentation by a UAA astronomer.
+Ticket reservations are available online only at http://UAATix.com.
 Remaining tickets will be sold on a first-come, first-served basis at the door on the day of the show.
 The planetarium will open for seating 30 minutes before the start of each show.
 You must be in the theater 10 minutes before the show starts.
 Reserved seats will be released after this time to stand-by customers.
 There is no entry after the show begins.